 - By Colette Gallagher

-Groundbreaking Early Cancer Detection Test Studied at Mayo Clinic Introduced Nationally
+Early Cancer Detection Test Studied at Mayo Clinic

-Mayo Clinic today recognized the debut of a groundbreaking multi-cancer early cancer detection (MCED) test called Galleri™ that can detect more than 50 types of cancers through a simple blood draw.
+Mayo Clinic today recognized a multi-cancer early cancer detection (MCED) test called Galleri™ that can detect more than 50 types of cancers through a simple blood draw.
 The Galleri test is intended to complement U.S. guideline-recommended cancer screenings.

 Mayo Clinic Oncologist Minetta Liu, M.D. was involved in the development of the new test.